Frank Adams

 John Frank Adams FRS (5 November 1930 – 7 January 1989) was a British mathematician, one of the major contributors to homotopy theory.

 Life

 He was born in Woolwich, a suburb in south-east London, and attended Bedford School.
-He began research as a student of Abram Besicovitch, but soon switched to algebraic topology.
+He had a younger brother, Michael Adams, who rose to the rank of Air Vice-Marshal in the Royal Air Force.
+He began his academic career at Trinity College, Cambridge, as a student of Abram Besicovitch, but soon switched to algebraic topology.
 He received his PhD from the University of Cambridge in 1956.
 His thesis, written under the direction of Shaun Wylie, was titled On spectral sequences and self-obstruction invariants.
 He held the Fielden Chair at the University of Manchester (1964–1970), and became Lowndean Professor of Astronomy and Geometry at the University of Cambridge (1970–1989).
 He was elected a Fellow of the Royal Society in 1964.

 His interests included mountaineering—he would demonstrate how to climb right round a table at parties (a Whitney traverse)—and the game of Go.

 He died in a car crash in Brampton.
 There is a memorial plaque for him in the Chapel of Trinity College, Cambridge.